Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 verify if everything works as in the DemoScene spawn the selected character as player - DONE

-||BEHAVIOR TREE TODO
-editor based on the level graph possible actions: when idle walk around the spawn point if combat on their turn slecet target based on logic decide which attack to use check if target in reach close gap if needed attack upon low health decide to run or continue to fight !enemies can't leave room add boss enemy boss actions: summon enemies => channel spell => kill all

-||PRE SAVE SYTEM TODO
-each level should have an item chest and a skill chest common items could be: bonus vision, faster movement in inventory a bag for the items collected during the run (~6 slots)

-||SAVE SYSTEM TODO
-Main Menu: Continue (continues save file), New Game (confirmation + deletes save file), Exit - DONE* (still needs existing save file validation) new scene showing the 4 characters - DONE only the first char is selectable unlocks for characters: hit the killing blow on 10 enemies with the given char unlock for lvl up: hit the killing blow on 10 enemies with the given unlocked char item pool showing all the items the unavailable items are gray on hover the available items show what they do on hover the unavailable items show how to unlock them at the bottom map selection unlock maps: beat prev map boss unlock infinite mode: unlock all characters
-(infinite mode: no boss rooms, gem rooms and prison rooms, shorter maps, only one party member room, one tp room, boss on 6th 12th 18th... iterations) !NOTE: only the name and icon will be in the thesis version secret character unlock: beat 5 bosses in a row in endless mode !NOTE: only the name and icon will be in the thesis version item unlocks:
-	- use the orc passive 10 times: Stone of ressurection <- revives dead party members item ideas: redistributes health among all party members, a magical shield reducing incoming damage, increases the accuracy and critical hit chance, something luck based !NOTE doesn't need to be implemented the name, icon and unlock is enough for the thesis version key to open treasure chests - unlock get 777 kills

-||LOG SYTEM TODO
-log when:
-changing rooms
-party member joins party
-someone steps on fire
-a lever is pulled
-a chest is opened
-a gem is picked up
-the boss room unlocks
-the boss room door was interacted without the needed gem amount someone dies someone gets revived a passive triggers a monster initiated combat

-||ELSE TODO
-add spotlight to characters - DONE figure out why the walls are brighter - DONE hover on monsters should show their HP and skill tree + any additional info + icon on R rebuild dungeon - DONE
-2-3 additional dungeon graph
-the last 2 remaining party member prefabs - DONE fix movement speed issues - DONE update partymember pathing with navmesh add escape menu configure light via vision of character configure the speed via speed of character maybe make corridors one longer and make all template corners +1 tile fix the minimap to work with procgen check advantage for needed situations: initiative

 WEEK first week of oct part2
 created Dungeon class
 added tracker for CurrentRoom and CurrentCorridor